b-lukaszuk/BS_wJ_eng/ideas/bile.md

 `Symbolic.symbolic_linear_solve` we met in @sec:bat_and_ball_solution.
 Unfortunately, we cannot use `r^3` (`r` to the 3rd power) as an argument, since then it wouldn't be a linear equation (here the maximum power is 1) required by `_linear_solve`.
-Instead of using other, more complicated solver, we will keep things simple and apply a little trick:
+We could have used other, more complicated solver, but instead we will keep things simple and apply a little trick:

 ```jl
 s = """